Yoshihide Suga announces intention to step down after less than a year as Japan's Prime Minister - KTVZ

 Though the scaled-down Games went off without any major incidents, Covid-19 cases surged to record levels this summer.
 Experts say holding the Games while Tokyo was under a state of emergency also sent conflicting messages to the public.

-Even polls that showed public opposition to the Games soften when the Olympics began failed to give Suga’s popularity a boost among voters.
+Even polls that showed public opposition to the Games softened when the Olympics began failed to give Suga’s popularity a boost among voters.

 By August, his approval rating had slumped to a record low of 31.8% — while more than 65% of respondents said they didn’t want him to remain Prime Minister, according to a survey by Kyodo News.